keptn/enhancement-proposals/text/0100-stable-release.md

 # Releasing Stable Version

-Releasing a stable version of Keptn under the v2.0.0 tag.
+Releasing a stable version of Keptn under the v2.0.0 tag and bump the API to v1.

 **State: DRAFTING**